unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > *Note:* Most keyboards will not need to use this element directly, and the CLDR repository will not accept keyboards which define a custom `form` element.
 This element is provided for two reasons:

-1. To document the standard hardware layouts used with CLDR for implementations.
-Implementations can verify the layout, and validate keyboards against the number of items per row.
+1. To formally specify the standard hardware arrangements used with CLDR for implementations.
+Implementations can verify the arrangement, and validate keyboards against the number of rows and the number of keys per row.

 2. To allow a way to customize the scancode layout for keyboards not intended to be included in the common CLDR repository.